-|You can check your enrolment to ensure your details are correct and find out where you are registered to vote.|
+|Check to ensure your details are correct and find out where you are registered to vote.|

-|Change my enrolment address||If you have moved you must update your enrolment address to ensure your details are accurate on the electoral roll.|
+|Change my address||Update your address information to ensure your details are accurate on the electoral roll.|

-|Change my enrolment name||If you change your name, you must update enrolment with your new details.|
+|Change my name||If you have changed your name, you must update your enrolment to reflect your new details.|

-|Enrol under special enrolment category||A number of special enrolment categories are available for electors who meet the eligibility requirements.|
+|Enrol under special enrolment category||A number of special enrolment categories are available for eligible electors.|

-|Remove an electors name from the electoral roll||Complete this form if you believe a registered elector should be removed from the electoral roll as they comply with one of the objection reasons listed on the form.|
+|Remove an electors name from the electoral roll||Complete this form if you believe a registered elector should be removed from the electoral roll.|